KrzysztofLin/Wine_classification_and_clustering/README.md

 # Setup
 1. Git clone repository.
-2. To run the program install dependencies from poetry file, by "poetry log/ poetry install"
+2. To install all nessesary dependecies type 'poetry install'
-3. Run main_wine_file.py.
+3. To run the program type 'poetry run python main_wine_file.py'

 # About dataset
 The file winequality-white.csv contains data on 4898 samples of Portuguese white wine.
 Each sample is described by 12 parameters, of which parameters 1-11 are assessed by objective physico-chemical tests and parameter 12 is a subjective assessment of wine quality made by experts.